jrwieland/TaraniTunes-v4.x/README.md

 A full working version for you to try on companion is available from my dropbox.
 It uses your existing radio notifications as the sample music  [Download SD Card files](https://www.dropbox.com/sh/ojqjugozk2s4e9e/AADaXwY6DARqot-Jig9Xvx3Pa?dl=0) The Model file contains 1 model showing the use of the program.

-The “[Example](Example)” folder contains an example of the Taranis’ SD card structure.
-You currently need to have at least 5 songs in each directory for the script to work.

 1. On your computer:
 	1. Edit both `main.lua` and `itunes.lua` to have your desired amount of playlists.
 Detailed instructions are in the file(s) comments.
-Place both `main.lua` and `iTunes.lua` in `/SCRIPT/TELEMETRY` on your SD card.
+Place both files in the `/SCRIPT/TELEMETRY` directory on your SD card.

 	2. Create a folder "lists" under /SOUNDS

-	3. Create seperate folders for each desired plylist on your SD card.
-The folder names should pertain to the music played.
+	3. Create seperate folders under "lists" for each desired playlist on your SD card.
+The folder names should pertain to the music played. **Do not add spaces to the directory names**
 Examples >> `/SOUNDS/lists/3dflying`, `/SOUNDS/lists/practice`, `/SOUNDS/lists/hardrock`, `/SOUNDS/lists/competition`

 2. Create a "playlist.lua" file in each of those directories.